-- 2.3 Changes to the regulations are made after appropriate consultation.
+- 2.2 Pearson periodically review the Higher National specifications and publish online.
+The University will be consulted with on updates to ensure of appropriate consultation. - 2.3 Changes to the regulations are made after appropriate consultation.
 At University level, proposed changes will be discussed with staff who will be given the opportunity to comment on such changes.
 Students and external examiners will also have an opportunity to comment.
 Proposed changes may be modified in the light of feedback. - 2.4 At course level, students and external examiners should be consulted on any proposed changes to the assessment regime which may affect progression and award requirements.
-Students must be kept fully informed as to any changes to the regime which affects them. - 2.5 Where changes affect the material information provided to current and prospective students, the University will ensure appropriate and timely communication of these changes in line with Competition and Markets Authority (CMA) quidance. - 2.6 The above processes apply to all award bearing courses.

-3. Grading of Award
+Students must be kept fully informed as to any changes to the regime which affects them. - 2.5 Where changes affect the material information provided to current and prospective students, the University will ensure appropriate and timely communication of these changes in line with Competition and Markets Authority (CMA) guidance. - 2.6 The above processes apply to all award bearing courses. - 3.
+Grading of award - 3.1 All units are marked according to the Pearson specification grading system.

-- 3.1 All units are marked according to the Pearson specification grading system. - 3.2 Student details and grade will also be recorded on Edexcel Online. - 3.3 The Pearson grading framework for HNs is built into the Student Record System which supports the board's decision-making in the normal way.
+- For further details of the Pearson grading system please refer to the discipline specific Pearson specification. - Student details and grade will also be recorded on Edexcel Online. - The Pearson grading framework for HNs is built into the Student Record System which supports the board's decision-making in the normal way.